docker/docs/release-notes/docker-machine.md

   - `docker-machine rm` now also cleans up the associated storage account if it has no remaining storage containers.
   - The creation process will no longer recreate the associated subnet if it already it exists.
 - `exoscale`
-  - Updated driver
+  - Updated driver.
-  - Removed default `docker-machine` affinity group if no other affinity group was specified
+  - Removed default `docker-machine` affinity group if no other affinity group was specified.
 - `virtualbox`
   - Fixed a bug where the machine would sometimes be assigned an invalid IP address at creation time.
 - `vmwaresphere`
-  - Added support for multiple networks
+  - Added support for multiple networks.

 ## 0.12.2 (2017-7-12)

 ### General

 * The `scp` sub-command now allows to provide an optional `user@` to the address.
-* Fixed bash completion on OS X
+* Fixed bash completion on OS X.

 ### Drivers

 * `amazonec2`
-  * Updated default AMIs to the latest version of Ubuntu 16.04 LTS
+  * Updated default AMIs to the latest version of Ubuntu 16.04 LTS.
-  * Fixed a bug preventing proper machine removal
+  * Fixed a bug preventing proper machine removal.
 * `vmwarevsphere`
-  * Creating VMs on a DRS-enabled cluster should now work properly
+  * Creating VMs on a DRS-enabled cluster should now work properly.
-  * Fixed a bug that prevented provisioning
+  * Fixed a bug that prevented provisioning.
 * `vmwarefusion`
-  * Fixed a bug that prevented provisioning
+  * Fixed a bug that prevented provisioning.
 * `exoscale`
-  * Updated library
+  * Updated library.

 ## 0.12.1 (2017-6-30)